kyleslie2/lists/Gifts/README.md

    - New raincoat (same as alicia's) todo: <insert link to raincoat>
    - Key/ mail holder - like the one here (size and depth are good)

+ ## Things I don't need
+ Things that I definitely have plently of:
+   *